lajaylawrence/nada/README.md

 Instead we want you to get to know the person first, and make decisions not based solely on a portrayal of who they are, based on an image.

-The contributors to this project are Ashanique Moore and Dachanelle Anderson.
+The contributors to this project are Lajay Lawrence, Ashanique Moore and Dachanelle Anderson.

 </details>